Easypay/woocomerce-easypay/2.0/README.md

 #### Notification URL
 This is the URL in your system that easypay will use to communicate with the plugin, to communicate payment status or other operations.

-Copy&paste this url into easypay's Backoffice web services configuration, Web Services -> Configuration 2.0 -> Payment_Account_XX -> Notifications -> Generic - URL
+Copy&paste this url into easypay's Backoffice web services configuration, _WebServices_ > _Configuration 2.0_ > _[Your payments account]_ > _Notifications_ > _Generic - URL_

 ## Final Notes
+We strongly recommend against having older versions of the plugin installed at the same time.
+We recommend you uninstall older version and only use this new one.

 If you'd like to understand how the plugin uses easypay's payment APIs you can read our online docs available at https://api.prod.easypay.pt/docs